 On behalf of the Board, our Compensation Committee collaborates with our Chief Executive Officer in the development and monitoring of our programs for emergency and long-term executive succession.
-The Compensation Committee generally reviews these potential for senior executive positions are identified to the Compensation Committee, in part utilizing the results of the Company's internal review and feedback processes.
-The careers of such persons are monitored to ensure that over time they have appropriate exposure both to the Board and to our businesses.
+The Compensation Committee generally reviews these matters with our Chief Executive Officer quarterly.
+Individuals who are identified as having potential for senior executive positions are identified to the Compensation Committee, in part utilizing the results of the Company's internal review and feedback processes.
+The careers of these individuals are monitored to ensure that over time they have appropriate exposure both to the Board and to our businesses.
 These individuals interact with our Board in various ways, including through participation in Board meetings and other Board-related activities and meetings with individual directors.
 The Compensation Committee regularly briefs the full Board on these matters.